Resource Home | Downloads | Audition | Degree Programs

 - Complete the form.

-The signature of an advisor must be obtained before submitting the completed form to the office.
+- The signature of the music advisor must be obtained before submitting the completed form to the office.
 The declaration forms required additional procedures for various degree programs:

 Admission to this degree program requires a separate audition with the Composition faculty.
 This audition consists of a short interview (10 15 minutes) during which time the student's compositional experience, interests, and orientations are discussed.
 The student is additionally expected to bring a small portfolio of representative compositions to the interview for evaluation.
-A typical portfolio will contain at least 2 3 conventionally notated scores for different forces (e.g. solo instrument, small chamber ensembles, etc.) that demonstrate the student's current level of achievement.
+A typical portfolio will contain at least 2 to 3 conventionally notated scores for different forces (e.g. solo instrument, small chamber ensembles, etc.) that demonstrate the student's current level of achievement.
 There are no requirements for the duration of such works, nor are there any stylistic limitations per se, beyond the expectation that the works be in a "serious" (i.e. non popular) idiom.
 Students are also welcome to bring recordings of their portfolio works to the audition interview, although works existing solely in recorded form are generally not encouraged.
-Normally freshman students will not be admitted to the composition program until the first two quarters of theory have been successfully completed.
-Until admission to this degree has been attained, freshman should declare the BA in Music degree.
+Normally freshman students will not be admitted to the composition program until the first two quarters of theory have been successfully completed and passed with a "B" or better.
+Until admission to this degree has been attained, freshman will be declared as BA Majors.

 [Back to Top]